develax/RazorExpress/docs/Debugging.md

 ## Errors visualization in the inner templates
 When an error is rendered as formatted HTML, the source code of the view template in which the error occurred is displayed with the location of the error code highlighted in there.
 But what if the error occurred not in the main template, but in a partial view?
 What template source code should be displayed in this case?

 For a more visual representation of where the error took place, the entire chain of the view templates will be presented in the order they are compiled.
 Let's look at an example where an error occurs in a partial view.

-You can find this example in [RazorExpressErrors](https://github.com/DevelAx/RazorExpressErrors) repository, there you should run the [inner-error-example.js](https://github.com/DevelAx/RazorExpressErrors/blob/master/inner-error-example.js) file under the NodeJS and open [http://localhost:1337/](http://localhost:1337/) in the browser.
+<sup>* You can find this example in [RazorExpressErrors](https://github.com/DevelAx/RazorExpressErrors) repository, there you should run the [inner-error-example.js](https://github.com/DevelAx/RazorExpressErrors/blob/master/inner-error-example.js) file under the NodeJS and open [http://localhost:1337/](http://localhost:1337/) in the browser.</sup>

 This example consists of two view templates: *"index.raz"* is the main view which has a reference to a partial view *"_people.raz"*.
 And the list of some people is passed via Model (defined in the [inner-error-example.js](https://github.com/DevelAx/RazorExpressErrors/blob/master/inner-error-example.js) file).